Have you or someone you know been diagnosed with myasthenia gravis?

-While Support Groups are critical to service delivery, there are many people who are not able to access or travel to support groups.
-And, many feel more comfortable talking one-on-one than sharing experiences in a group setting.
-MG Friends provides the opportunity for a person with questions and concerns to connect to someone else with MG—no matter where they live in the United States.
+While Support Groups are critical to service delivery, many people are not able to access or travel to support groups.
+And many feel more comfortable talking one-on-one than sharing experiences in a group setting.
+MG Friends provides the opportunity for a person with questions and concerns to connect to someone else who understands—no matter where they live in the United States.

 |Share ideas, goals, fears, and experiences in a private, non-recorded environment.

 ||Learn about and implement new management techniques.

 ||Benefit from other people's personal MG experiences.